MicrosoftDocs/OfficeDocs-SkypeForBusiness.de-DE/Skype/SfbOnline/optimizing-your-network/security-guide-for-skype-for-business-online.md

 - Skype for Business Online
 - Microsoft Teams
 localization_priority: Normal
-f1keywords: None
+f1.keywords:
+- NOCSH
 ms.custom:
 - Security
 description: Sicherheitsleitfaden für Skype for Business Online <add description>
-ms.openlocfilehash: 8fb0ef5322af99e3868a64be4101cf898918c449
+ms.openlocfilehash: 268a9859439ca91b5ad7cd8d5e32edf707860cde
-ms.sourcegitcommit: ab47ff88f51a96aaf8bc99a6303e114d41ca5c2f
+ms.sourcegitcommit: 19f534bfafbc74dbc2d381672b0650a3733cb982
 ms.translationtype: MT
 ms.contentlocale: de-DE
-ms.lasthandoff: 05/20/2019
+ms.lasthandoff: 02/03/2020
-ms.locfileid: "34298028"
+ms.locfileid: "41706810"
 ---
 # <a name="security-and-skype-for-business-online"></a>Sicherheit und Skype for Business Online

-Skype für Business Online (SfBO), als Teil des Office 365-Dienstes, befolgt alle bewährte Methoden und Verfahren für die Sicherheit, wie z.
-B. Sicherheit auf Leistungsebene durch umfassende Abwehrmaßnahmen, Kundenkontrolle innerhalb des Dienstes, Sicherheitshärtung und betriebliche Best Practices.
+Skype for Business Online (SfBO), im Rahmen des Office 365-Diensts, befolgt alle bewährten Sicherheitsmethoden und-Verfahren wie die Sicherheit auf Dienstebene durch tief greifende, kundenspezifische Steuerelemente innerhalb des Diensts, Sicherheits Härtung und bewährte Methoden für den Betrieb.
 Ausführliche Informationen finden Sie im Microsoft Trust Center (https://microsoft.com/trustcenter).

 ## <a name="trustworthy-by-design"></a>Vertrauenswürdiger Aufbau
 Skype for Business Online is designed and developed in compliance with the Microsoft Trustworthy Computing Security Development Lifecycle (SDL), which is described at https://www.microsoft.com/en-us/sdl/default.aspx.
 The first step in creating a more secure unified communications system was to design threat models and test each feature as it was designed.
 Multiple security-related improvements were built into the coding process and practices.
 Build-time tools detect buffer overruns and other potential security threats before the code is checked in to the final product.
 Of course, it is impossible to design against all unknown security threats.
 No system can guarantee complete security.
 However, because product development embraced secure design principles from the start, Skype for Business Online incorporates industry standard security technologies as a fundamental part of its architecture.